stuyspec/stuyspec.com/CONTRIBUTING.md

 npm install && npm install -g gulp-cli
 ```

-Now you will need to [setup our API on localhost](https://github.com/stuyspec/stuy-spec-api/blob/develop/README.md).
+Now you will need to [set up our API on localhost](https://github.com/stuyspec/stuy-spec-api/blob/develop/README.md).
 After you have done that, you can start the application:

 ```bash
 npm run dev